-- 4 The period of advanced study and research shall, subject to the following exceptions, be thirty-six months: - (1) The candidate may, with the permission of the appropriate Board of School, spend not more than twelve months of the period of study at some other approved place of study or research.
-When the nature of the research requires that work should be undertaken
+3.1 The period of advanced study and research for full-time candidates shall, subject to the following exceptions, be three years:

+(1) The candidate may, with the permission of the appropriate Head of School (or nominee), spend not more than twelve months of the period of study at some other approved place of study or research.
+When the nature of the research requires that work should be undertaken elsewhere than in the University the Head of School (or nominee) may appoint an additional supervisor.

-- elsewhere than in the University the Board of the School may appoint an additional supervisor. - (2) In cases where the Board of the School deems it appropriate, a candidate's period of study may be reduced by not more than twelve months.
-In such a case, the Board may also reduce the period within which the thesis is to be submitted, by not more than the reduction in the period of study. - (3) Permission to extend the normal period of study by up to six months may be granted by the Board of the School on the recommendation of the candidate's supervisor In such a case, the Board may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study.
-The Senate may give special permission for further extensions to the period of study on the recommendation of the Board of the School concerned. - (4) The Board of the School may permit the interruption of the period of study if there are special reasons for doing so.
-The Board shall specify the length of interruption which may not exceed twelve months.
-In such a case the Board may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.
+(2) In cases where the Head of School (or nominee) deems it appropriate, a candidate's period of study may be reduced by not more than twelve months.
+In such a case, the Head of School (or nominee) may also reduce the period within which the thesis is to be submitted, by not more than the reduction in the period of study.

+(3) Permission to extend the normal period of study by up to six months may be granted by the Head of School (or nominee) on the recommendation of the candidate's supervisor In such a case, the Head of School (or nominee) may also extend the period within which the thesis is to be submitted, by not more than the extension in the period of study.
+The Academic Director of Research Degree Programmes may give special permission for further extensions to the period of study on the recommendation of the Head of School (or nominee) concerned.

+(4) The Head of School (or nominee) may permit the interruption of the period of study if there are special reasons for doing so.
+The Head of School (or nominee) shall specify the length of interruption which may not exceed twelve months.
+In such a case the Head of School (or nominee) may also extend the period within which the thesis is to be submitted by not more than the length of the interruption.

+3.2 The period of study for part-time candidates shall normally be six years but this period may be reduced by not more than twenty-four months if the Head of School (or nominee) concerned is satisfied that an equivalent period has been spent under approved supervision on research relevant to the candidate's subject.
+In such a case, the Head of School (or nominee) may also reduce the period within which the thesis is to be submitted, by not more than the reduction in the period of study.
+The exceptions listed in 3.1 also apply.

+4.1.
+There shall be an annual review of the progress of each candidate in each year of the candidate's period of study and/or registration undertaken by the candidate and supervisory team and monitored by or on behalf of the Head of School or nominee.
+For students registering from 1 October 2015 onwards, during their first year of registration, the status of PhD students as doctoral candidates is probationary and their annual review includes the confirmation review of their status.